jklemon17/battleship/README.md

-# battleship
 JavaScript Battleship game

+Play in your browser here: http://jklemon17.github.io/battleship

-To run the game:
+To run the game locally:

 Clone to your local machine.